AdobeDocs/experience-manager-64.en/help/sites-classic-ui-authoring/classic-page-author.md

 # Authoring Pages{#authoring-pages}

-The following provide two types of overview to authoring with AEM:
+The following provides an overview to authoring with AEM:

 * [First Steps for Authors](/help/sites-classic-ui-authoring/classic-page-author-first-steps.md) - an introduction for new authors
-* [Quick Guide to Authoring Pages](/help/sites-classic-ui-authoring/classic-page-author-qg-page-authoring.md) - a quick guide (high-level) to the main actions

 >[!NOTE]
 >